chai-nexus/chai_py/README.md

 ### Deploying a bot

-Once you have a bot ready to deploy you can packge it
+Once you have a bot ready to deploy you can package it

 ```
 from chai_py import package, Metadata